remo6802/PhysProject/README.md

 Press 3 for Tails

 Press V for a vertical spring
-Press H for a horizonal spring
+Press H for a horizontal spring

 Press A for Left movement
 Press D for Right movement